Knave-De-Coeur/Event-Manager/README.md

 ## Instructions

+- Make sure there is a .env files and it is populated with configs similar to the .en.example.
-- clone repo, step into the directory and run following command (free up ports accordingly):
+- Run following command (free up ports accordingly):
 ```
 docker-compose up -d
 ```